pkp/pkp-docs/learning-ops/3.5/workflow.md

 # The Submission Stage: Assign Preprint Server Managers or Moderators and Make Desk Decisions {#submission}

 The first stage of the Editorial Workflow is the Submission stage.
 New submissions land in this stage, where they are assigned to Preprint Server Manager or Moderator (automatically or manually by a Preprint Server manager or Moderator).
 The Manager or Moderator will be able to record an editorial decision by choosing to decline the submission or posting the preprint.

-In this chapter, we will explain:
+In this section, we will explain:
 * How a Preprint Server manager or Moderator is notified and assigned to a submission
 * How to manually assign a Preprint Server Manager or Moderator
 * How to make a desk decision.